mikl0s/dns.services/docs/pypi-setup.md

    - The GitHub Actions workflow will automatically:
      - Run tests
      - Build the package
-     - Upload to PyPI if all tests pass
+     - Upload to PyPI using trusted publishing

 Note: The package will be available at: https://pypi.org/project/dns.services/